2014 Bromley London Borough Council election

 The 2014 Bromley London Borough Council election took place on 22 May 2014.
 All 60 members of Bromley London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs, elections to local authorities across the United Kingdom, and elections to the European Parliament.

 In the previous election in 2010, the Conservative Party maintained its control of the council, winning 53 out of the 60 seats with the Liberal Democrats forming the primary opposition with 4 seats, a loss of three.
 The Labour Party lost a seat, and won the remaining 3 seats.

-At this election, The Liberal Democrats lost all four of their seats on to Labour in the Cray Valley East, Crystal Palace and Clock House wards.
+At this election, The Liberal Democrats lost all four of their seats to Labour in the Cray Valley East, Crystal Palace and Clock House wards.
 UKIP gained two seats from the Conservative Party in Cray Valley West.